All Episodes

 They got Romney, so they need to piss off and stop trying to freeze us out because without us, there is no Republican majority ever.

-We made the House majority, not the RNC, and they better step off if they know what's good for them, or the Green Party is going to be their closest parody competitor in future elections.
+And they better step off if they know what's good for them, or the Green Party is going to be their closest parody competitor in future elections.

-Well, you sound uh you sound Wired up out there.
+Well, you sound wired up out there.

 Very.